CassidyPrather/amoeba_rl/README.md

 * Pressing space to pass a turn or luring enemies can break an otherwise impenetrable formation.
 * In the early game, it is easy to find new base organelles but hard to find crafting materials.
 This inverts as time goes on.
 * Find the right balance between combat, exploration, and organelle management for your play-style; all of these cost time and come with different risks and rewards.

+Want an easier gamemode?
+Launch the program with the command line argument `--easy` for a tuned-down difficulty level.

+Want an extra challenge instead?
+Launch the program with the command line argument `--gj` to activate GJ mode.

 # Developing